FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ## Virtual machine pools

+!!! tldr "In a hurry?"
+    - Virtual machine pools automatically create and destroy machines to keep up a desired pool size.
+    - Some implementations also have autoscaling.

 One other use of user data are virtual machine pools.
 Each cloud provider adopts a different name for them, ranging from instance pools to autoscaling groups.
 The concept is the same everywhere: you supply the cloud with a configuration how you would like your virtual machines to look like and the cloud will take care that the given number of machines